maettuu/20HS-Software-Construction/Assignment_6/Answers.md

 #### Class Diagram ShoppingSW

 #### Composite Pattern
-To build the classes for the products a tree-like structure with the abstract class ´Product´ as root was chosen.
+To build the classes for the products a tree-like structure with the abstract class `Product` as root was chosen.
 This enables it to easily iterate through the respective instances of a class when filtering products or specific clothes/shoes.
 For the color of a product as well as the size an enum was chosen, with which it's simple to add new colors or sizes without changing a lot of code (this also leaves open the option to filter by color/size easily if it were desired).